 Music Finland's report tells also that in the last few days, there have been several new fundings and grants (by Business Finland, for example) for the creative companies and freelancers in Finland, to help them continue their work in the time of the pandemic.

 Performances going online

 After the restrictions imposed in Finland on 12 March, many individual artists have announced that they will be cancelling or postponing their tours.
-Also, several festivals have been cancelled – at least the Oulu Music Festival (8–22 March), April Jazz (22–26 April), the Helsinki Male Choir Weekend, the VII International Leevi Madetoja Male Voice Choir Competition (16–19 April) and the Tampere Biennale (1-5 April; See also the article).
+Also, several festivals have been cancelled – at least the Oulu Music Festival (8–22 March), the Helsinki Male Choir Weekend, the VII International Leevi Madetoja Male Voice Choir Competition (16–19 April) and the Tampere Biennale (1-5 April; See also the article).

-Most symphony orchestras have posted information online concerning cancellations, and this information will be updated during the next weeks.
+Most symphony orchestras have posted information online concerning cancellations.
 However, many orchestras, artists and groups choose not to cancel their concerts entirely; they will be playing without public but will be streaming their concerts live online.
 Many orchestras have streaming platforms in place with which their audiences are already familiar.

 On 16 March, Finnish music and event operators Lippu.fi, Rockway and the Finnish Musicians’ Union combined forces to alleviate losses of income by performers and organisers in the culture and event sector.
 Keikalla.fi is an online platform that brings together ticket sales, event production and performers and provides a streaming service managed by some of the top operators in the field, offering consumers access to performances by favourite artists, stand-up comedians and theatre companies.
 This will allow those employed in the event industry to carry on doing their work without live audiences.